Keszi94/rock-paper-scissors-lizard-spock/README.md

 How to play:

 1. Choose how many rounds you would like to play.
-Yout options are:
+Your options are:
   * 3 rounds
   * 5 rounds
   * 7 rounds